jwitzel1/techAcademy_GIT_HOME/README.md

 # techAcademy_GIT_HOME

-All course code by website or project the files are organized by website and/or project.
+All course code by website or project is kept here.
+The files are organized by website and/or project.

 SITES/PROJECTS: